Shopping hours: China

 Trading hours in China, including Hong Kong and Macau special administrative regions, are commercial decisions and are not regulated.
 Most shops are open on public holidays.
 Some convenience stores are open twenty-four hours and every day of the year, but only a few large supermarkets are open twenty-four hours a day.

 During the Chinese New Year, many shops in China close for a few days, from Chinese New Year's Eve to the first day of the Chinese New Year.
 Or more often, to the third day of the Chinese New Year.
 Some shops in Hong Kong and Macau operate on Chinese New Year holidays, especially supermarket chains.

 Croatia

 Shopping hours in Croatia are currently unregulated after the Constitutional Court struck down a ban on Sunday shopping, which had been in effect from mid-2008 until mid-2009.

 Most large out-of-town supermarkets are open between 07:30/08:00-21:00/22:00, Monday to Sunday.
 Shopping malls usually open at 09:00 and also close at 22:00, every day.
 Smaller supermarkets close earlier on Sundays, typically at 13:00.
 Other shops in urban areas are generally closed on Sundays.

 Bakeries and newspaper kiosks often open very early in the morning, at 05:30 or 06:00, and open every day but not twenty-four hours.
-Gas stations and convenience stores along major roads as well as some pharmacies (at least one in each major city, five in Zagreb) operate twenty-four hours.
+Filling stations and convenience stores along major roads as well as some pharmacies (at least one in each major city, five in Zagreb) operate twenty-four hours.